-At NEAq he and his awesome team worked with nearly every species under the sun — humpback whales, harbor seals, jellyfish, sea turtles, bluefin tuna, lobster, lumpfish and herring.
+At NEAq he worked with nearly every species under the sun — humpback whales, harbor seals, jellyfish, sea turtles, bluefin tuna, lobster, lumpfish and herring.
 Subsequently, Howard signed on to help launch both the Georgia Aquarium and the Georgia Sea Turtle Center.
-He has been featured on the PBS TV series Scientific American Frontiers with Alan Alda.
-His work with stranded sea turtles, large whales and dolphins has been recognized on the NBC Nightly News, various regional TV news stations and in dozens of newspaper outlets including the Boston Globe.
+He has been featured on the PBS TV series Scientific American Frontiers with Alan Alda and his work with stranded sea turtles, large whales and dolphins has been recognized on the NBC Nightly News, various regional news stations and in dozens of newspaper outlets including the Boston Globe.
 Also, Howard’s contributions to help create the world’s largest aquarium were chronicled in the award-winning documentary, “Window To Wow/The Opening of the Georgia Aquarium” (produced by WXIA-TV Atlanta).

 With a long-standing goal to combine his love for animals, science and creative communication, Howard enrolled in the Writing Seminars at Johns Hopkins University where he studied science writing, creative nonfiction and fiction writing.
-He graduated in 2002 with a MA and ultimately led the science communications program for the Massachusetts Ocean Partnership.
+He graduated in 2002 with a MA.
 He has published numerous scientific articles and penned chapters including “When Whale Sharks Fly” in: The Rhino With Glue-on Shoes and Other Surprising True Stories of Zoo Vets and Their Patients (Bantam/Dell Publishing Company, Random House Book Group).
 In fact, Howard loves writing so much, he’s been known to compose emails and to-do lists on a daily basis.
-At present, he lives in Vermont with his wonderfully fabulous wife, Mary Margaret, their sweet dog Mola and a really-good kitten, Lucky George.
+At present, he lives in Vermont with his wonderfully fabulous wife, Mary Margaret, their sweet dog Mola and a really good kitten, Lucky George.